The

 Pargetting of St Peters Church

-with St Peter carved under a canopy at the front
+with St Peter carved under the canopy at the front

 The Eppner Gravestone